Fradlin/temp/hardcode.md

 >> Note: I don't actually know how input in `java` works.
 Like how to take 2 or more inputs from a single line.
 I do know that `sc.nextInt();` is a very basic input line, but I do not know how pro `java` coders handle that.
 Still, I am just trying to explain the idea here.
 Replacing my dummy input lines with actual input formats, I'll leave that as an exercise for the reader:)

-Remember, we're *hard*coding, we give a f about the task.
+Alright, now remember, we're *hard*coding, we give a f about the task.
 We're only matching inputs, but our outputs are already determined.

 So, lets take two arrays `u` and `v`.